Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 ### Budget Management

-1. Adherence to Cloud Resource Management is an important aspect of your learning in this course.
-You need to demonstrate that you are able to skillfully manage your cloud resources and work within your subscription constraints.
-2. At the end of semester, the ITAS cloud team will assess your adherence to Cloud Resource Management and communicate their findings with the professor.
+- At the end of semester, the ITAS cloud team will assess your adherence to Cloud Resource Management and communicate their findings with the professor.
 They will identify the students who did not comply with the requirement who will automatically miss **ALL** the mark for Budget Management Assignment.
-3. Budget Management is marked binary, that means you either get all the marks or lose all the marks.
+- Budget Management is marked binary, that means you either get all the marks or lose all the marks.
 Follow below to receive a full mark:
       - Do not use the environment assigned to you in  this course for any other course or any other purposes
       - Safeguard your 2FA device, loss of your device will result in losing your 10%
       - Complete all Cloud related course work within the $100 credit given to you, you will need to constantly monitor your cost analysis and follow policy settings
       - Do not delete or modify the default setting

 ### Bonus Marks